cs5500-neu/admin/syllabus.md

 I reserve the right to modify the grading scale in your favor if you show exemplary proficiency in any of the catagories.
 I will never modify the scale to lower a students grade.

-In class work cannot be made up at a later date unless otherwise arranged with the instructor well in advance.

 Course work completed after the date cannot be graded, as solutions will have been discussed (this includes if taking this course for an Incomplete).

-Once again, "in-class" work must be completed in-class unless there is a documented emergency or you have prearranged with the instructor a make-up well in advance.

 Lab time is meant for helping students with the lab, not completing homework.
 I have to prioritize lab first, then can answer homework questions.